amcginlay/tips-2022-k8s-demo/README.md

 ## Step 3 - Build a single node K8s Cluster (background job)

-As mentioned, you don't need a production-strength cluster for this task so we're using the **KinD** tool which, like Minikube and other lightweight distributions, is purpose built for quickly standing-up disposable sandbox environments.
+You don't need a production-strength cluster for this task so we're using the **KinD** tool which, like Minikube and other lightweight distributions, is purpose built for quickly standing-up disposable sandbox environments.

 In a dedicated terminal, stand up a 1 node cluster using KinD (~1 minute)
 ```bash